String theory in twistor space and minimal tension holography: Twistor sigma models for complexified

+identically vanishes. $W\cdot Z = 0$ has a natural geometric interpretation as the quadric condition that defines the ambitwistor space of $\C^4$ (see \cite{Adamo:2017qyl}). $\C^4$ is the embedding space for $AdS_3$, so it is unsurprising that this constraint is satisfied by the (mini-)twistors and dual (mini-)twistors of $AdS_3$.
+We shall nevertheless refer to the bulk target space as the minitwistor space of $AdS_3$ in this work, even though we shall often be describing $Z$ and $W$.
+This is because a stronger version of the constraint $W\cdot Z = 0$ will appear when we consider the current algebra on the worldsheet in \S\ref{sec:bosonic_sector}.
+In that case, it will be natural to impose $\omega_{\alpha}\lambda^{\alpha} = \mu_{\dot{\alpha}}\pi^{\dot{\alpha}} = 0$, which identifies the $\C\P^1$s described by the twistors and dual twistors --- see \eqref{eq:U_constraint}.\\

-These incidence relations describe the map from spacetime, $G$, to the doubled twistor space, which we see is non-local.
-As usual, a fixed point $g \in G$ corresponds to two $\C\P^1$s in the doubled twistor space (one for $Z^I$ and the other for $W_I$).
+These incidence relations describe the map from spacetime, $G$, to the doubled twistor space\footnote{A slight generalisation of (\ref{eq:incidence}) is $\omega=g_L\cdot\pi$ and $\mu=-\lambda\cdot g_R$, where we do not assume a priori that $g_L=g_R$.
+In the language of \cite{Hull:2009sg}, the spacetime is recovered by imposing the polarisation constraint $W\cdot Z=\langle \lambda(g_L-g_R)\pi]=0$, which selects the diagonal embedding of $G$ into the doubled group ${\cal G}$. }, defined by the coordinates $Z^I$ and $W_I$ such that $Z\cdot W = 0$.
+This map is non-local.
+As usual, a particular point $g \in G$ corresponds to two $\C\P^1$s in the doubled twistor space (one for $Z^I$ and the other for $W_I$).
 We can also understand the map the other way.
 Consider a point $Z^I \in \C\P^1\times \C\P^1$.
-The most general solution for $g_{\alpha\dot{\alpha}}$ satisfying the first incidence relation is given by
+The most general solution for $g_{\alpha\dot{\alpha}}$ satisfying the first incidence relation in \eqref{eq:incidence} is given by